 Mpumalanga means "the place where the sun rises" in the Nguni languages.
-The climate and topography vary from cool highland grasslands at I 600 m above sea level, through the middleveld and escarpment, to the subtropical Lowveld towards the Kruger National Park and many private game reserves.
+The climate and topography vary from cool highland grasslands at 1 600 m above sea level, through the middleveld and escarpment, to the subtropical Lowveld towards the Kruger National Park and many private game reserves.
 Scenic beauty, climate and wildlife, voted the most attractive features of South Africa, are found in abundance in this province.

-Barberton features many reminders of the early gold-rush era.
+- Barberton features many reminders of the early gold-rush era.
 Museums include Belhaven, Fernlea House and Stopforth House.
 The only known verdite deposits in the world are found in the rocks of the Barberton district.
-The annual Diggers Festival is held in September every year.

-- The spectacular Blyde River Canyon is a 26-km-long gorge carved out of the face of the escarpment and is one of the natural wonders of Africa.
+The annual Diggers Festival is held in September every year. - The spectacular Blyde River Canyon is a 26-km-long gorge carved out of the face of the escarpment, and is one of the natural wonders of Africa.
 God's Window provides a magnificent panoramic view across miles of densely forested mountains, the green Lowveld and the canyon. - Sabie is the centre of the largest man-made forest in South Africa and a popular destination among mountain bikers.
 The Cultural Historical Forestry Museum depicts various aspects of the country's forestry industry. - The Bridal Veil, Horseshoe and Lone Creek waterfalls, and Mac Mac pools and falls just outside Sabie are well worth a visit.
-At the Montrose Falls in Schoemanskloof, the Crocodile River cascades into a series of rock pools. - The region also holds rich historical sentiments centred on the monument of the late Mozambican President Samora Machel, constructed in the village of Mbuzini. - The World Heritage Site, the Barberton Makhonjwa Mountains, comprises 40% of the Barberton Greenstone Belt, one of the world's oldest geological structures.
+At the Montrose Falls in Schoemanskloof, the Crocodile River cascades into a series of rock pools. - The region also holds rich historical sentiments centred on the monument of the late Mozambican President Samora Machel, constructed in the village of Mbuzini.